Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Performance Guarantees

 \section{Performance Guarantees}

-In this section, we analyze the approximation errors associated with the approximate program \eqref{prob:Approx}, considering them as functions of the number of linear segments $K$.
-These analyses provide insights into how the parameter \( K \) (the number of pieces) affects the quality of the approximation, as well as guidelines on selecting an appropriate \( K \) to achieve the desired solution accuracy.
-This helps in balancing the trade-off between computational efficiency and approximation quality.
+In this section, we analyze the approximation errors yielded by solving the approximate program \eqref{prob:approx-convex-exp}.
+Our approximation scheme consists of \textit{two layers of approximation: } \begin{itemize} \item[(i)] Approximating the univariate functions \( u^t_i(x_i) \) and \( h^t_i(x_i) \) using a common set of uniform breakpoints ($K+1$ breakpoints for each variable $x_i$, $i\in [m]$). \item[(ii)] Approximating the exponential function \( e^{n_t} \), for all \( t \in [T] \), by PWLA with an optimal set of breakpoints $\bp$, ensuring the guarantee: $\max_{x \in [L, U]} \left| \mathcal{P}(e^x \mid U, L, \bp) - e^x \right| \leq \epsilon$. \end{itemize} Thus, our goal is to establish an upper bound for the approximation errors as a function of the number of breakpoints \( K \) and the accuracy level \( \epsilon \).
+These analyses provide insights into how the parameter \( K \) (the number of pieces) and the accuracy level \( \epsilon \) affect the quality of the approximation, as well as guidelines for selecting an appropriate \( K \) and \( \epsilon \) to achieve the desired solution accuracy.
+This helps balance the trade-off between computational efficiency and approximation quality.

-In the following, we first establish conditions and guarantees for the convergence of the approximate problem \eqref{prob:Approx} to the original problem \eqref{prob:SoR-original} as the number of discretization points $K$ increases.
-We further extend the results for a general stochastic fractional program arising from the use of the mixed-logit discrete choice model \citep{McFa81} with continuous-distributed random parameters, for which one needs to approximate the expectation by sample average approximation (SAA) before the discretization techniques can be applied.